hackclub/outernet/README.md

 July 28th to 31st 2023; we’ve found the place, now it’s time for you to create the space.

-Core experiences:
-- goal setting around campfires conversations
-- having a win (/project built) in a technical area that is hard to access (like having an incredible rust workshop or having a PCB mill on hand where people can build their own circuits)
-- being able to bring ThingTM into space, other people add to ThingTM, bring ThingTM back as a momento
-- Retro Tech, a meet of the old and the new (Beta John)

-Vibe:
-- weird and insane thing that i've been trying to do but here's finally a space for me to do it, and have other people contribute to it

-Potential ideas:
-- when you enter, you can set your own goals (to set the expectation that you build your own experience) — example, a big screen that shows everyone's goals and the only way to add it is to punch your card in a machine
-- lots of sports and just fun experiences

 ## What are villages?

 Otis is a blank canvas; together, we'll create a bustling society on it.
 Socities are made up of many things.
 Think about the neighbourhood you live in - you've got stores, parks, hangout spaces etc. We'll need to create all of that.